Become part of the market for responsible farm products. Earn certification and use the frog seal to mark your support to sustainable farming.

 If your organisation manages facilities in two or more sites, you may be eligible for multi-site certification that will reduce the total cost of certification.

-a.
-Single Participating Operator: This is an entity that administers only one site.
-The CoC certificate is for one entity.
+- Single Participating Operator: This is an entity that does not have farming in the scope of its Rainforest Alliance certification, whereby management and all activities take place at a single physical location.
+The Supply Chain certificate is for one entity.
 An example might be a single raw material exporter or a cocoa processor with a single processing facility that produces cocoa butter, liquor and powder.

 Five reasons for choosing the frog

 |Public trust.
 Consumers today are savvier than ever before about the food and drink that they buy.
 As the Rainforest Alliance Certified seal is widely recognised in key European markets, it can help provide credibility to consumers and influence their decision-making process.|

 |Enhanced access to new markets and customers.
 Today, five percent of all Fortune500 companies purchase products with the frog and the global retail value of Rainforest Alliance Certified coffee, cocoa and bananas exceeds $1 billion.
 As such, sustainability is a central part of many business strategies.|